 Consumer confidence is the key.
 In the month of September auto sales fell 4 percent compared to September 2012, to about 1.1 million light vehicles sold.
-Some of that can be chalked off to the Labor Day weekend being in August instead of September, but to a consumer that doesn’t know this, they may think it was due to the looming shutdown.
-Truck sales have long been a way to measure housing starts and If you look at truck sales in September, 2013 you will see that the economy is slowly gaining ground.
+Some of that can be chalked off to the Labor Day weekend beginning in August instead of September, but to a consumer that doesn’t know this, they may think it was due to the looming shutdown.
+Truck sales have long been a way to measure housing starts and If you look at truck sales in September 2013 you will see that the economy is slowly gaining ground.
 Ford’s F-Series (10%) and Ram’s pickups (8%) both increased in sales in September.

 There have been shutdowns before, but if Congress doe not settle their battle before October 17th there will be a default and what is an embarrassment, and harassment, right now will become serious if we hit the debt ceiling.
 The closer we get to October 17th without an extension to the continuing resolution to fund the discretionary portions of the federal government the more concerned the 800,000 federal workers will become because that is when your boss tells you that the company no longer has the funds to employ you.

 If Congress does not pass an extension the Treasury will lack the legal authority to borrow the money to close the gap between what they spend and what comes in as tax revenue.
-President Obama could authorize bonds to be sold, or he can authorize no bills be paid, or certain bills to be paid.
+President Obama could authorize bonds to be sold, or he can authorize no bills to be paid or certain bills to be paid.

 The question is will Congress start negotiating for real and extend the resolution or will we default and will this put us back into a financial crisis?
 Will auto loan financing rates go up?
 Will Congress put the brakes on buying any new vehicles for the military and government?

 Hyundai is the only car company, so far, that has come out with a program to help the federal employees.
 It is called the Assurance program.
 According to the press release, “We recognize the impact on family budgets that the furlough will drive,” said John Krafcik, president and CEO of Hyundai Motor America.
-“Like we did almost four years ago when we launched Hyundai Assurance, this is our way of saying ˜Weve got your back during this uncertain time.”
+“As we did almost four years ago when we launched Hyundai Assurance, this is our way of saying ˜Weve got your back during this uncertain time.”

 Current owners in the Hyundai family will be provided relief from payments for as long as they are out of work.
 Furloughed employees who wish to buy a car in October will be offered a 90-day payment deferral.